ScamanderWayne/ScamanderWayne/README.md

-I will show you the mastery of a programmers
+I will show you the mastery of programmers.

 DO LATER